Creature from Black Lake: Plot

 Meanwhile, local Joe Canton, whom the students previously encountered, is accosted by the creature in his backwoods shack.
 He defends himself against it with a rifle.
 When he stumbles into the police station raving about the creature, Carter dismisses Canton as a raving drunk, and also keeps him overnight in the holding cell with Pahoo and Rives.
-Canton recounts to the men his first encounter with the creature from years prior, when it pulled his friend and fellow fisherman, H. B., into the lake, killing him.
+Canton recounts to the men his first encounter with the creature from years prior, when it pulled his friend and fellow fisherman, Willy, into the lake, killing him.

 At dawn, the men are freed on the condition that Pahoo and Rives leave town.
 Instead, they defy the sheriff's orders and accompany Canton back to his home to learn more about his encounters with the creature.
 Canton directs the men to a remote area deep in the swamp, where he encountered the creature's tracks.
 That night, the men explore the swamp, and Pahoo is viciously attacked by the creature while Rives waits in their van.
 The creature raids the men's campsite before Rives radios the local police for help.
 Moments later, the creature attacks the van, forcing it to tumble down a slope with Rives inside.
 Rives attempts to shoot the creature before the van explodes into flames.
 Rives flees into the swamp, where he locates the injured Pahoo, who falls into a coma.

 Carter arrives at the scene with Canton, who agrees to help.
 At dawn, they locate Rives, along with Pahoo, who is on the verge of death.
 They are taken to the hospital, where Pahoo is treated for critical injuries.
 When Rives pleads at Pahoo's bedside for his survival, Pahoo suddenly regains consciousness.
 He jokes with Rives that, though he is injured and in pain, he is only regretful that the men will have to restart their project.